 Ver Cluster Port Status Owner Data directory Log file

-Once the cluster is gone, purge the packages and let APT clean up any now-unused shared helpers:
+Once the cluster is gone, purge the server and client packages:

 Remove the PGDG Repository from Ubuntu

-If you no longer want PGDG packages on this machine, remove the source file and keyring, then refresh APT.
+If you no longer want PGDG packages on this machine, remove the source file and signing key, then refresh APT.
+The command also removes the older source and keyring paths used by previous instructions when they exist.

 sudo apt update